 Figure 5.
-An inversion layer traps cool air near the surface of the Earth
+Illustration of an inversion layer trapping cool air near the surface of the Earth.

-In Alexandra, the relationship between daily PM{10} and air temperature (Figure 6) indicates that the highest-daily averages of PM{10} occur when daily temperatures drop below about 10° C. Low temperatures do not necessarily result in high-particulate concentrations; rather, atmospheric stability is a more important factor in determining whether particulates disperse or stagnate near ground level.
-The major weather elements affecting stability include wind speeds and air temperature in a vertical profile.
+In Alexandra, the relationship between daily PM{10} and air temperature (Figure 6) indicates that the highest daily averages of PM{10} occur when daily temperatures drop below 10-12° C. Low temperatures do not necessarily result in high particulate concentrations; rather, atmospheric stability is a more important factor in determining whether particulates disperse or stagnate near ground level.
+The weather elements affecting stability include wind speeds and air temperature in a vertical profile.
 Temperature inversions that trap particulates at ground level occur when conditions are cold, winds are calm, and the sky is clear (allowing radiative loss of heat from the ground surface).
 These conditions can occur in Central Otago up to 60-70 days during winter months, leading to elevated PM{10} concentrations.

-Due to its location in a relatively low-lying basin surrounded by high hills, Alexandra also experiences fairly benign winds all year long, but particularly during winter months
+Due to its location in a relatively low-lying basin surrounded by high hills, Alexandra also experiences fairly benign winds all year long, but particularly during winter months (Figure 7).

-Figure 6).
 This exacerbates the accumulation of PM{10} emissions, further raising particulate levels.
-Not only are wind speeds generally lower in winter, due to the surrounding hills, but dispersion modelling of the area (ORC, 2009) showed that cold-air drainage is a significant feature with cooler, heavier air descending the hillsides at night.
-Cold-air drainage tends to keep lower-level air cooler at night, which reinforces the temperature inversion.
+Not only are wind speeds generally low in winter, due to the surrounding hills, but dispersion modelling of the area by the ORC (2009) showed that cold air drainage is a significant feature with cooler, heavier air descending the hillsides at night.
+Cold air drainage tends to keep lower-level air cooler at night which reinforces the temperature inversion.

 Figure 6.
-Relationship between daily PM10 and air temperature: Alexandra
+Plot showing the relationship between daily PM{10} concentrations and air temperature in Alexandra.